-Is it possible that visitors from another planet came to Earth long ago, at the time of a cataclysm that nearly wiped out our species?
+Is it possible that visitors from another planet visited Earth long ago, either before or after a cataclysm had nearly wiped out our species?
 First mulled over by Erich von Daniken in his 1968 book, Chariots of the Gods, evidence of the possibility has been piling up ever since.
-Some proponents think E.T. may be watching us even now, as climate change threatens the planet once again.
+Some proponents think E.T. may be watching us even now, as climate change and other tipping points threaten human survival again.

 Ancient drawing from a cave wall in Sego Canyon, Utah.

-In the 1976 bestseller,The Sirius Mystery, historian Robert Temple suggested extraterrestrials had not just saved homo sapiens from extinction thousands of years ago, but went on to rock the cradle of western civilization.
-Starting with an anthropological study of the Dogon tribe in Mali, Temple unraveled a bizarre tale connecting ancient Egypt, Mesopotamia and Greece to the Sirius star cluster, which is 8.6 light-years away from earth.
-The Dogon, he wrote, may have once been a Greek tribe associated with the story of Jason and the Argonauts.
+In his 1976 bestseller,The Sirius Mystery, historian Robert Temple suggested extraterrestrials had not just saved homo sapiens from extinction thousands of years ago, but went on to rock the cradle of western civilization.
+Starting with an anthropological study of the Dogon tribe in Mali, Temple unraveled a bizarre tale connecting ancient Egypt, Mesopotamia and Greece to the Sirius star cluster, which lies 8.6 light-years from earth.
+The Dogon may have once been a Greek tribe associated with the story of Jason and the Argonauts.
 Described by Herodotus as the Lemnians (or Minyans), the group migrated across the Mediterranean to Libya, eventually putting down roots in present-day Mali.
-There, it intermingled with the local population of what would become the legendary city of Timbuktu.
+There, Temple suggests the group intermingled with the local population of what would later become the city of Timbuktu.

-The Dogon even claimed that there was a miniscule Sirius C orbiting in proximity to the larger Sirius A and B. The question on everyone's mind at the time (and still today, for that matter) was how a lowly group of primitive people could have ascertained such precise astronomical data.
+The Dogon also claimed that there was a miniscule Sirius C orbiting in proximity to the larger Sirius A and B. The question on everyone's mind at the time (and still today, for that matter) was how these seemingly primitive people could have ascertained such precise astronomical facts.
 While Sirius B was suspected by European stargazers as far back as 1862 (based on an observed wobble in Sirius A), Sirius C wasn't discovered at all until the late 1990's.
 And of the three stars in the cluster, only Sirius A can be seen with the naked eye.